• Theo Reads Blog

 2. What makes Theo different from other platforms?

 It’s simple.
-Readers can discover curated, well-written stories by some of the best smut writers of our generation, in exactly the fantasy they have in mind ranging from mild to extra spicy.
+Readers can discover curated, well-written stories by some of the best romance and smut writers of our generation, in exactly the fantasy they have in mind ranging from mild to extra spicy.
 Authors get all the tools they need in one place so they can focus on writing without worrying about editing, designing, and marketing.

 All these features are great, but they’re not what truly make us different - any determined party can do the tech.
 The real reasons that set Theo apart are: